Puerto Rican lizard cuckoo: Feeding

 The Puerto Rican lizard cuckoo mostly forages for prey from the middle to upper layers of the forest, though it also hunts in the understory and on the ground.
 It hunts by stealth, climbing along tree branches or walking on the ground.
 Its principal food is lizards (especially Anolis) and also includes adult and larval insects, eggs, and occasionally frogs.

 Breeding

 Almost nothing is known about the Puerto Rican lizard cuckoo's breeding phenology.
 Its nest is a loose platform made of sticks and placed in a tree or large bush.
 The clutch size is two or three eggs.

 Vocalization

 The Puerto Rican lizard cuckoo's principal call is " a harsh series of ka-ka-ka-ka notes."
 The call is described in more detail as "an emphatic ka-ka-ka-ka of long duration gradually accelerating and becoming louder, sometimes with altered syllables at the end".
 The species also makes other calls likened to those of jays, crows, ravens, and doves.

-A local name for the Puerto Rican lizard cuckoo is pájaro bobo mayor, "big ape bird", apparently because it sounds like a monkey.
-It is also called pájaro de lluvia or pájaro de agua ("rain bird") in the belief that its call forecasts rain.